johnpankowicz/govmetting-testbfg-2/README.md

 * Utility modules for audio processing of meeting recordings.
 * Utility scripts to preprocess existing written transcripts.

-For more design information, see the [WIKI.](https://github.com/govmeeting/govmeeting/wiki/Overall-Design)
+For more design information, see the [WIKI Design Documentation.](https://github.com/govmeeting/govmeeting/wiki/Overall-Design)

 ## Goals